-Transplanting - When your seedlings are about 6-8 weeks old, repot to containers about a quart (1 liter) in size, and then on to 1-2 gallons (4-8 liters) a few months later.
+Transplanting - When your seedlings are about 4-6 weeks old, repot to containers about 1 quart (1 liter) in size, and then on to 1-2 gallons (4-8 liters) a few months later.
 It's a good idea to water the soil before repotting, to keep the soil ball from breaking apart, which can damage the roots.

 Wait until your plants are 15 inches (35 cm) tall before planting them in the ground (in suitable climates).
 If you plan to keep them in containers indefinitely, the final size of the pot will depend on how large you let your plant grow.
 A full-size tree may need a very large pot!
 You may prune your plants to any size that is convenient.

-If you have any questions or problems, feel free to email me.
+If you have any questions or problems, feel free to contact me.